 The Genesys platform provides extremely detailed security settings, right down to each individual user.
 Every user in the system can be limited to what they’re able to access, including applications within the entire system as well as specific actions and information details.

-When Joan was assigned as a new user in her call center’s system, she was given no permissions at all.
+When Joan was assigned as a new user in her contact center’s system, she was given no permissions at all.
 An administrator then manually added her to an Access Group or Role – a group with defined security permissions (privileges) for users who are assigned to it – to provide the required accessibility.
 These privileges are a set of allowed actions and access to certain fields inside the application itself.

 By closely managing security settings down to each individual user, administrators are able to ensure that agents are only able to access what they need, reducing vulnerabilities and tightening security within the Genesys system and integrated software platforms.